nmalinow/nmalinow.github.io/abtesting.md

 <img src= "/images/Metricgraphs.png" class="center"/>
 </p>

 Using the A/B testing required from this link: https://thumbtack.github.io/abba/demo/abba.html, I was able to calculate the p-value for a 95% confidence interval.
 There was an improvement of 2.6% in the conversion rate of products with the new ad.
 However, with a p value of .2 the results are not statistically significant.
-We cannot conclude that the variation was caused by the new ad.
+We cannot conclude that the variation in conversion rate was caused by the new ad.